sohiw/Cyra/README.md

 ## • Available in two languages of English & Persian.

-## • The Default city is my homeland Tehran but you can change it to whatever city you would like by changing the last line of both "fa-style.js" & "en-style.js".
+## • The Default city is my homeland Tehran but you can change it to whatever city you would like by changing the last lines of both "fa-style.js" & "en-style.js".

 ## • The name Cyra is a name of Persian origin meaning Sun.